Getting started

 ```console

-ubuntu@host:~$ juju run ue/leader start-simulation
+ubuntu@host:~$ juju run ue/leader ping

 Running operation 1 with 1 task